ieee-ceda-datc/OpenROAD-Research/README.md

 ## Acknowledgments
-Contributions to OpenROAD-Research and ORFS-Research are jointly led by:
+Contributions to OpenROAD-Research and ORFS-Research are led by:
 - **Prof. Zhiang Wang** (Fudan University)
-- **Prof. Andrew B. Kahng** (UC San Diego)

 We welcome contributions and collaborations from the broader community.